martinlasek/Documentation/guide-how-to-write-swift.md

 ## Generics

-Generic type parameters should be descriptive, upper camel case names.
+Generic type parameters should be descriptive, pascal case names e.g. `DatabaseIdentifier`.
 When a type name doesn't have a meaningful relationship or role, use a traditional single uppercase letter such as `T`, `U`, or `V`.

 ## Use of Self